real-numbers/RepData_PeerAssessment1/README.md

 the URL to your GitHub repository and the SHA-1 commit ID for your repository state.

 How to Fork/clone:

+1. Go to source repo on GitHub and click on the Fork button

+2. Go to own GitHub and copy the URL of the Forked repo

-1. In terminal,
+1. In terminal, paste URL and add ".git" to clone repo locally
 > cd ~
 > git clone https://github.com/real-numbers/RepData_PeerAssessment1.git
 > cd https://github.com/real-numbers/RepData_PeerAssessment1